Cochabamba Bolivia Travel Guide

 Arrive at Jorge Wilstermann International Airport (CBB) 2-3 hours before an international flight and A single.5-2 hours before a domestic flight.
 Arrive at the bus terminal at least 30-45 minutes before departure.

-Reconfirm your return flights or bus tickets 24-48 hours before departure.
-Plan your transport to the airport or bus terminal in advance.
+Reconfirm your return flights or bus tickets 24-TWO days before departure.
+Organize your transport to the airport or bus terminal in advance.

 Ensure all your items are packed.
 Keep required documents, valuables, and medications in your carry-on.
 Spend any remaining local currency.

-Confirm your return travel details and get ready for a smooth departure.
+Confirm your return travel details and prepare for a smooth departure.